 The constant desire to be in the moment can backfire.
 Furthermore, we unknowingly become preoccupied with the thoughts of living in presence.
 We allow the mind and thought patterns to basically exploit object consciousness.
 We no longer acknowledge the gateway between object and universal consciousness.

-This is where we have determined “presence” to be so vitally important.
-The reason for practicing presence in any situation is obvious.
-Eckhart Tolle and other sages have said “Being aware of awareness”.
-This is very well said.
-“Being” is the natural state or flow of any and every form in the universe.
-Form consciousness at a given evolutionary level initiates awareness of self, immediate surroundings and the universe.
+Therefore, presence is vital on the path to enlightenment.
+The reason for practicing living in the now is obvious.
+Eckhart Tolle and other sages suggest Being aware of awareness.
+This, in itself, is beneficial insight.
+Furthermore, existing is the natural state of any and every form in the universe.
+Object consciousness, at a given evolutionary level, initiates self-consciousness.
+We become conscious of our being, the immediate surroundings and the universe.

 However, mind evolution often has a detrimental influence on our consciousness (detrimental contains the word mental).
 I feel that there is no correlation between the two words.
 Furthermore, it appears that the mind and thought patterns do more harm than good in reference to awareness, presence or consciousness.
 This is why the statement “being aware of awareness” is a useful practical exercise.